ONDC-Official/automation-api-service/README.md

 For further details, refer to the [instruct.md](https://github.com/ONDC-Official/automation-api-service/blob/main/public/instruct.md) file.

-This README is based on the gathered information from the repository's code and documentation.
+The README is based on the gathered information from the repository's code and documentation.
 Adjustments may be necessary based on specific implementation details and updates to the codebase.